grzesieku401/plsqltrainingpartone/readme.md

-Exercises - SQL and PL/SQL
+Exercisess - SQL and PL/SQL